Rashtriya Indian Military College: Admission

-Alumni
+Notable alumni

 Alumni of the RIMC are called "Rimcollians".
 Rimcollians have held exalted positions in the Armed Forces, many becoming the Chiefs of Staff in the Indian and Pakistani Armed Forces.
 The cadets enrolled at RIMC are known as "Rimcos" to distinguish them from the alumni.
 A rare distinction of the RIMC is that some of its alumni have also headed the Armed Forces of Pakistan, a feat made possible by Rimcollians of the pre-partition Subcontinent era.

-The RIMC has produced five Army Chiefs, four of the Indian Army - General K. S. Thimayya, General Sundararajan Padmanabhan, General G. G. Bewoor, General Vishwa Nath Sharma, and one of the Pakistan Army - General Gul Hassan Khan.
-It has also produced four Air Chiefs, two of the Indian Air Force - Air Chief Marshal N.C.
-Suri, Air Chief Marshal B. S. Dhanoa, and two of the Pakistan Air Force - Air Marshal Asghar Khan and Air Marshal Nur Khan.
+The RIMC has produced five Army Chiefs, four of the Indian Army - General's K. S. Thimayya, Sundararajan Padmanabhan, G.G Bewoor, Vishwa Nath Sharma, and one of the Pakistan Army - Lt.
+General Gul Hassan Khan.
+It has also produced four Air Chiefs, two of the Indian Air Force - Air Chief Marshals N.C.
+Suri and B. S. Dhanoa, and two of the Pakistan Air Force - Air Marshal Asghar Khan and Air Marshal Nur Khan.